Ingenieria-Olvera/Clear_Note/README.md

 ---
 #
 It's currently 9/16/25 and I am just trying to figure out the kinks of the actual sending of the sentence to the SD card and ensuring all the keyboard logic works before I make a bigger keyboard, but I was curious on what gpt could make and it gave me some really good ideas on what the overall product of this code can look like.
+Also it just occured to me that I have to change some logic because I have had my ili9341 the wrong orientation that it is going to be when the project is finished.